gridclub/GRiD-Constitution/constitution.md

 One member to two co-members from the club will hold this position with the option of having an standby/ substitute.
 It shall be the duty of the Secretary(ies) to:

 - Record the minutes of all meetings
-- Keep a file of the club’s records
+- Keep a file of the club's records
 - Maintain a current roster of membership
 - Issue notices of meetings and conduct the general correspondence of the club
 - Be in charge of overall organization: emails, filing, keeping track of member attendance